-- Ensure they have read and understood this policy. - Ensure that, where necessary, teaching about safeguarding, including online safety is adapted for the vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may be more suitable.
+- Ensure they have read and understood this policy. - Approve this policy and strategy and subsequently review its effectiveness. - Undergo safeguarding and child protection training. - Ensure that all staff also receive appropriate safeguarding and child protection (including online safety) training at induction and each academic year. - Ensure that, where necessary, teaching about safeguarding, including online safety is adapted for the vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may be more suitable.